Graduate students have the opportunity to take courses and do research in a variety of fields, including:

 A great place to live

 Manhattan is a vibrant, fast-growing city located in the beautiful Flint Hills.
 It offers a low cost of living, low crime, good restaurants, and plenty of shopping.
 MHK provides multiple direct flights on a daily basis to Chicago and Dallas, with Kansas City a short drive away if you prefer a larger airport.

 All applications are done electronically on the Graduate School website.
-The application deadline set by the graduate school is January 8.
+The application deadline set by the graduate school is January 8 for fall (August) enrollment and August 1 for spring (January) enrollment.
 While we accept applications at any time, only those students applying before the deadline are guaranteed to be considered for funding.
 Applications received after the deadline are considered for funding until all resources are committed.